-- Develop positive attitude towards primary music. - Work cooperatively with others in a range of different groupings and as a whole class. - Tackle problems confidently and with independence. - Take ownership of their own learning. - Develop a love of music.
+- Develop positive attitude towards primary music. - Work cooperatively with others in a range of different groupings and as a whole class. - Tackle problems confidently and with independence. - Take ownership of their own learning. - Develop a love of music. - Develop confidence in performing and in their own achievements. - Develop greater self confidence and self esteem. - Develop an ability to discriminate between different sounds.

-- Develop confidence in performing and in their own achievements. - Develop greater self confidence and self esteem. - Develop an ability to discriminate between different sounds. - Understand the inter-related dimensions of music (pitch, duration, dynamics, tempo, timbre, texture, structure and silence) and apply these to their own compositions. - Listen to, review and evaluate a range of music across different times, genres, styles, traditions and cultures including the work of great musicians and composers. - Communicate their ideas to others clearly and effectively.
+- Understand the different musical elements of pitch, duration, pace, timbre, texture, dynamics, structure and silence and apply these to their own compositions. - Listen to, review and evaluate a range of music across different times, genres, styles, traditions and cultures including the work of great musicians and composers. - Communicate their ideas to others clearly and effectively.